-Series of tutorial to learn LVM commands.
-In this part, learn how to remove volume group from system and how to sync stale PE within VG (vgremove, vgsync)
+Series of the tutorial to learn LVM commands.
+In this part, learn how to remove volume group from the system and how to sync stale PE within VG (vgremove, vgsync)

-This is forth and last post of part two which is related to volume group in our LVM commands tutorial.
+This is the fourth and the last post of part two which is related to volume group in our LVM commands tutorial.
 Rest of the parts and posts can be found in below links :

 - Part 1 : Physical Volume (pvcreate, pvdisplay)

 - Part 1 : Physical Volume (pvchange, pvmove)

 - Part 2 : Volume group (vgcreate, vgdisplay, vgscan)

 - Part 2 : Volume group (vgextend, vgreduce, vgexport, vgimport)

 - Part 2 : Volume group (vgcfgbackup, vgcfgrestore, vgchange)